 The initial healing period for cartilage piercings is considerably longer.
 The minimum healing time for cartilage piercings is about 3 months but can take up to 18 months depending on the location.

-Any other questions?
-Message us - we’re happy to help!
+💌 Message us - we're more than happy to help!